alpine9000/amiga_examples/tools/makeadf/README.md

 makeadf
 =======

-The simplest form for ADF creation.
+The simplest form of ADF creation.

 Disk layout must be handled by the assembler/linker.
 This tool only calculates the checksum and pads the disk image to the correct size.